tekknolagi/isdt/assignments/02-cli-constructive.md

 You MUST:

 * Be able to build `foo` by running `./build.sh`
-* Only recompile a target if at least one of its dependencies has been modified more recently than it (see note about m-time below)
+* Only recompile a target if at least one of its (transitive) dependencies has been modified more recently than it (see note about m-time below)
-* Write your program so that it runs under `sh` or `bash`
+* Write your program so that it runs under either `sh` or `bash`
 * Write your program entirely in one file
 * Include a shebang line at the beginning of your script for either `sh` or `bash`